Dre Campbell Farm

 If plants seem weak, you may have overwatered or underwatered them.
 They may also need more sunlight.

-A lack of nutrients could also be an issue, as well as pest or disease problems.
+A lack of nutrients could also be an issue, as well as problems with pests or diseases.

-Ensure that plants get 6 to 8 hours of sunlight during the day.
-Additionally, give plants the right amount of water as per the plant’s watering needs.
+Ensure that plants receive 6 to 8 hours of sunlight each day.
+Additionally, provide the plants with the right amount of water according to their specific watering needs.

 Watch out for pests and plant diseases, and fertilize with the right fertilizer.